Development of A Scalable Platform for Large-scale Reservoir Simulations on Parallel computers: Linear System

 \subsubsection{CPR-like Preconditioners}

-Linear systems from black oil and composition models are hard to solve, especially when the reservoirs are heterogeneous.
+Linear systems from black oil, compositional and thermal models are hard to solve, especially when the reservoirs are heterogeneous.
 However, the matrices from the pressure unknowns are positive definite, which can be solved by AMG methods.
 Many preconditioners have been developed to speed the solution of linear systems, such as the constrained pressure residual (CPR) method and FASP method \cite{FASP}.
-Here we introduce our multi-stage preconditioners for the black oil and compositional models, which are based on the classical CPR method.
+Here we introduce our multi-stage preconditioners for the black oil, compositional and thermal models, which are based on the classical CPR method.

-Numerical methods for black oil and compositional models may choose different unknowns \cite{Book-Chen}.
+Numerical methods for black oil, thermal and compositional models may choose different unknowns \cite{Book-Chen}.
 Here we assume that the oil phase pressure $p_o$ is always one of the unknowns.
 The other variables are denoted as $\overrightarrow{s_i}$.
 The well unknowns are denoted by $\overrightarrow{w}$, whose dimension equals the number of wells in the reservoir, $N_w$.
 Let us define the pressure vector $p$ as:

 and the global unknown vector $x$ as:

 A restriction operator from $x$ to $p$ is defined as

 A prolongation operator $\varPi_p $ is defined as